tinycodesnippets/website/README.md

 - [Moment.js](https://momentjs.com/)
 - [Passport](http://www.passportjs.org/)
 - [Gulp](https://gulpjs.com/)
 - HTML5, CSS3, SCSS, Javascript, and jQuery

 # Getting Started

 - Fork or clone the GitHub repo to your machine.
-- Ensure that you have Node.js, MySQL and Gulp installed on your machine.
+- Ensure that you have Node.js, mongo and Gulp installed on your machine.
-- If you have a password that protects your MySQL root user, enter that password in the connection.js file in the cloned repo.
 - In your CLI, navigate to the cloned directory. `npm install` the dependencies and run `npm start`

   `npm install`